We find the 10 best options, so you can make informed decisions on tons of products and services.

 It’s no secret that traditional news and media outlets mainly focus on negative stories.
 According to the Good News Network, as homicide in the US decreased by 42 percent in the 1990s, television news coverage of murders shot up by more than 700 percent.
-To combat the media bias toward negative news, Geri Weis-Corbley founded the Good News Network, GNN, a website that seeks to balance out all the negativity with positive, uplifting news that most mainstream media outlets ignore.
+To combat the media bias toward negative news, Geri Weis-Corbley founded the Good News Network, GNN, a website that seeks to balance out all the negativity with positive, happy news that most mainstream media outlets ignore.

 Weis-Corbley isn’t the only one who has tired of hearing only bad news.
 Over the past decade, many good-news websites have been created to meet the public’s growing need to stop imbibing only negativity and to start learning about all the positive things that are going on in the world.

-Today, you can have your pick from several good-news websites, each with their own unique style, slant, mission, and vision.
+Today, you can have your pick from several news websites, each with their own unique style, slant, mission, and vision.
 These sites range from publicly-traded companies to nonprofits to personal blogs.
 They include news articles, stories, inspiring quotes, videos, pictures, and jokes.
 What’s more — they are chock-full of content, proving that there really is a lot of good going on in the world, the trick is to focus on it.

 Founded in 1997, GNN is an authority on positive journalism.
-The site posts multiple daily feel-good articles and has an archive of 21,000 positive news stories.
+The site posts multiple daily feel-good articles and has an archive of 21,000 positive, good news stories.
 The brand also has a mobile app, weekly podcasts, a newsletter, and a book entitled, And Now, The Good News: 20 Years of Inspiring News Stories.

 A reader-funded, independent project that publishes positive stories and solutions so that readers can feel uplifted and ready to tackle the challenges facing society today.
 The Optimist Daily refers to itself as “An island of optimism in a sea of negative news.”
 Its mission is to create a shift in global consciousness through a positive outlook and daily solutions.

 One of America’s longest-run television series ever, The Today Show debuted on NBC in 1952 and is still going strong.
-Its website includes clips from the show as well as a dedicated section for good news, Today: Good News.
+Its website includes clips from the show as well as a dedicated section for good news daily, Today: Good News.
 This section features inspirational, heartwarming content, including news, photos, videos, and more.

 The seeds of DailyGood were planted in 1998 when college student Nipun Mehta started sending inspirational quotes to a group of half a dozen friends.
 From that point, the DailyGood became one of the projects under the umbrella of ServiceSpace, also run by Mehta.
 The DailyGood currently has a newsletter with over 100,000 subscribers and a site that covers the positive aspects of Generosity, Everyday Heroes, Nature, Work, Science & Tech, Mind & Body, and Business.

 Founded by Shari Arison in 2011, Goodnet seeks to connect people around the world through their common desire to do good.
 As such, the site’s writers and editors are constantly on the lookout for positive and uplifting news, including stories about volunteering, creativity, green tech, charity work, mindfulness, and more.
-In addition to daily articles, Goodnet offers a weekly newsletter, a directory of like-minded organizations and websites, uplifting videos, and a gallery of free wallpapers and social posters.
+In addition to daily articles, Goodnet offers a weekly newsletter, a directory of like-minded organizations and websites, uplifting videos, active social media channels, and a gallery of free wallpapers and social posters.

 Another site from Nipun Mehta, ServiceSpace aims “to ignite the fundamental generosity in ourselves and others, creating both inner and outer transformation.”
 The organization acts as an umbrella for many similar projects (like DailyGood) and is not simply a website, but a movement.
 As part of its mission, there is an Inspiration section on the site that focuses on uplifting and positive news.
 It includes stories about small acts of kindness, daily quotes, videos, and volunteer reflections.